ednet-dev/ednet_code_generation/README.md

 --genall /home/dr/dart/demo_projects demo projects --genall /home/dzenanr/dart/model/category_links category links

-By running the main function in the bin/dartling_gen.dart file, a project, with its demo domain and projects model, will be generated in the project directory.
+By running the main function in the bin/ednet_core_gen.dart file, a project, with its demo domain and projects model, will be generated in the project directory.

-The dependencies in the pubspec.yaml file are on the last versions of dartling and dartling_default_app on GitHub.
+The dependencies in the pubspec.yaml file are on the last versions of dartling and ednet_core_default_app on GitHub.
 You should have git installed on your computer and Dart Editor should be able to find [where](https://docs.google.com/document/d/1qFQvvqBkIpvfp3T3vFonRAGb4RLUIFu3w8cxh2j0sVg/edit?usp=sharing).